santedb/hl7-testing-tool/README.md

 # XML Configuration Files

 There are naming conventions being used for elements and attributes of an XML file representing a test step or precondition to a test case.
 A test suite is represented by a directory within the project containing all test steps.
-These conventions are explained next

 ## Directory/File Naming